JeovaniMartinez/Android-Utils/docs/android-utils/introduction.md

 _The objective of this library is to provide a set of utilities that are commonly used in most Android apps, thus facilitating the app's development process._

+#### Main Features

+- Compatible with Android `API 17+`
+- Source code written 100% in `Kotlin`
+- UI with `light and dark` theme support.
+- UI with language support for: `English - Spanish`
+- Free and open-source. `Apache License, Version 2.0`
+- The library has more than `9` main utilities.
+- The library has more than `23` extension functions.

-**You can check all the documentation, as well as the instructions to implement the library on the [library website.](https://jeovanimartinez.github.io/Android-Utils/docs/)**
+<h3>You can check all the documentation, as well as the instructions to implement the library <a href="https://jeovanimartinez.github.io/Android-Utils/docs/" target="_self">here.</a></h3>

 ---